Product Design Software | Autodesk

 Computer-aided design software for product design can include:

-Computer-aided design (CAD) software is extensively used in product design to create, modify, and analyze virtual models of products.
+Computer-aided design (CAD) software is extensively used in product design to create, modify, and analyse virtual models of products.

 Here are some ways CAD systems are used in product design: